-For horse-racing fans, the location of Ellenborough Park is hard to beat.
-Just a few hundred metres from the front door of the grand 15th century Cotswolds building is Cheltenham racecourse itself – and the hotel will even run you down its own private track to the course on race days in its fleet of Land Rovers, meaning you miss the crowds and have more time to study the form (or celebrate your wins).
+For horse-racing fans, the location of Ellenborough Park hotel and spa is hard to beat, being the closest hotel to Cheltenham Racecourse.
+Just a few hundred metres from the front door of the grand 15th century Cotswolds building is the racecourse itself and the hotel will even run you down its own private track to the course on race days in its fleet of Land Rovers, meaning you miss the crowds and have more time to study the form (or celebrate your wins).

 Small wonder that during the four-day Cheltenham Festival itself, Ellenborough Park is one of the prime places to stay.
 However while the hotel does have a horsey theme – the suites are named after famous racehorses such as Arkle and Kauto Star – you don’t have to be an equine enthusiast to enjoy your stay here.

 [Note: my review of Ellenborough Park hotel and spa Cheltenham was first published in 2016 and so some details might now be out of date]

 To book directly with the hotel, go to: EllenboroughPark.com